 I like Despacito vut why would someine overplay it.
 I don't want Despacito end up like Toddler Titans No!

 The songs may be worse, but hey, at least we got hits this year, unlike last year where we barely got any hits and it was boring.

 They're much more active and less stagnant then last year.

 I hate this album, it has a bunch of terrible songs.
 This album is not worthy of selling millions of copies.
 No passion, no creativity, just plain mean spirited, and nothing interesting.
 Not as bad as a BOTDF album, but still awful.

-I remember being a fan of her songwriting ability during my early years of unintentional exposure to radio pop music, but nowadays, her albums are embarrassingly bad.
+I remember being a fan of her songwriting ability during my early years of unintentional exposure to radio pop music, but nowadays, her albums make me feel embarrassed about myself.

 I love Taylor Swift, but that's just my opinion.
 End game is really bad though.

 To be honest, I agree with this.
 But at least we did not get a song as terrible as Watch Me Whip this year, so not really.